spring-epfl/trickster/docs/source/guide.rst

 trickster allows to run the following kind of attack.
 Starting with a given correctly classified example, apply a sequence of semantics-preserving transformations to it until the changed version of the example causes a missclassification error.
+Ideally, the cost of these transformations must be kept to a minimum.

 .. image:: _static/attack_outline.png